What's New:

 - Large language models.
 In M. C. Frank & A. Majid (Eds.), Open Encyclopedia of Cognitive Science.
 MIT Press, 2024.

 - Using Counterfactual Tasks to Evaluate the Generality of Analogical Reasoning in Large Language Models.
-To appear in Proceedings of the Cognitive Science Society Conference, 2024.
+Proceedings of the Cognitive Science Society Conference, 2024.

 - Perspectives on the State and Future of Deep Learning, 2023. arXiv:2312.09323, 2023